 What I Learned

-Claude Code has four extensibility points that make this possible:
+Claude Code has three extensibility points that make this possible: hooks, commands, and skills.

 Hooks